googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A rotation transformation rotates the fill content defined by the child sub-graph.](images/colr_transform_glyph_gradient.png)

-**Figure 5.39 A rotation transformation rotates the fill content defined by the child sub-graph.**
+**Figure 5.39 A rotation transformation rotates the fill content defined by the child sub-graph**

 If the sub-graph of a transformation table contains another nested transformation table, then the second transformation also applies to its child